mellinoe/veldrid-docs/articles/command-lists.md

 # Command Lists

-Using Veldrid, no graphics commands can be executed without the use of a [CommandList](xref:Veldrid.CommandList).
+Using Veldrid, all graphics commands must be executed using a [CommandList](xref:Veldrid.CommandList).
 A CommandList is a special device resource (created by a [GraphicsDevice](xref:Veldrid.GraphicsDevice)) that records a variety of commands.
 These commands can then be submitted for execution on the device using the [GraphicsDevice.ExecuteCommands](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_ExecuteCommands_Veldrid_CommandList_) method.

 Several types of commands are available, depending on what work is being done.

-## Resource Update
+## Resource Updates

 [Texture](xref:Veldrid.Texture) and [Buffer](xref:Veldrid.Buffer) objects can be updated directly in a CommandList, using the UpdateBuffer and UpdateTexture methods.